FRAQTIV/xtraqtiv/README.md

 1. Use the "Local Library" tab to view exported content
 2. Apply tags, filters, or custom organization to your local archive
 3. Perform batch operations (rename, reorganize, tag) as needed
-4. Use search functionality to quickly locate specific content
+4. Use the search functionality to locate specific content quickly

 ## Privacy & Security